 We have very low overheads.
-Our staff work from home, so we have almost no office costs.
-All the money you donate goes towards helping people with nystagmus, raising awareness and funding research.
+Our staff members work from home, so we have almost no office costs.
+All the money you donate goes directly towards helping people with nystagmus, raising awareness and funding research.

 What we would like to do (when we have the funding)

-- Help fund a major multi-centre research project into finding out whether it is possible to prevent nystagmus developing in new-born infants.
+We would like to help fund a major multi-centre research project into finding out whether it is possible to prevent nystagmus developing in new-born infants.
 Several of our research partners believe prevention may be possible.
 The total cost of the project is hard to estimate, but would probably be upwards of £200,000.

 Dr Jonathan Erichsen: "As the Director of the Research Unit for Nystagmus (RUN) here at Cardiff University, I wanted to express our sincere gratitude to everyone at the Nystagmus Network, including its members, whose generous donation has made it possible for us to purchase a state-of-the-art eye movement recording system, the Tobii X120.
 In addition to the fact that we are now in a position to measure non-invasively how people view simple and complex scenes, the acquisition of the Tobii system allows us, for the first time, to investigate the eye movements of even very young children with nystagmus.
 This should enable us, in the future, to document the actual development of nystagmus at an early age and its effect on children's vision in a variety of environments."

-Comments from delegates at the 2013 research workshop include: "I thought it was a beautifully organised event, and it was clear everyone attending found it stimulating and rewarding.
+Comments from delegates at the 2013 international research workshop include: "I thought it was a beautifully organised event, and it was clear everyone attending found it stimulating and rewarding.
 Let us hope that further research and many collaborations arise from it: I certainly have had several new ideas as a result.”